🎉 Birthday Sale: 15% off a Room Design Package. Use code NOCAKEJUSTSAVINGS

 Think of a large, oversized sofa as the star of the show, with smaller, more delicate pieces playing the supporting roles.
 This playful contrast in scale adds a delightful visual intrigue to your room.

-Minimalist floating furniture
+Minimalist living room with floating furniture and wall-mounted storage

 Image Credit: My Bespoke Room